 Samsung will pay an additional $34.4 million for new stock that would give it a 4.9 percent stake in CSR, the Cambridge, England-based company said in a statement today.
 The deal includes access to CSR technology and a development team of 310 people.
 The purchase doesn’t include CSR’s camera unit, and CSR will retain current handset products.

 CSR, a supplier of location-tracking chips for Samsung’s Galaxy phones and tablets, gets 25 percent of its revenue from the handset unit which had sales of $57.8 million in the first quarter, according to Bloomberg data.
-Acquiring the division will help Samsung beef up its technology as it looks to replace Qualcomm Inc. (QCOM) chips with its own Exynos processor.
+Acquiring the division will help Samsung beef up its technology as it looks to replace Qualcomm Inc. (QCOM:US) chips with its own Exynos processor.